R3mmurd/Resources-Simulator/README.md

   - The last m lines contain information about each target node.
 We assume that it'll exist the quantity of lines defined in the previous line.

-  - Each line defines a relationship "node -> target"" with the following variables (in order):
+  - Each line defines a relationship "node -> target" with the following variables (in order):
       - Number of node: Integer number.
 It refers to the number assigned implicitly on the line in which it is located.
       - Number of target: Integer number.
 It refers to the number assigned implicitly on the line in which it is located.
-      - Probability: Real number that define probability for the node is reached.
+      - Probability: Real number that define the probability of reaching target.

 - Author: Alejandro J. Mujica